VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

 After configuration change counter was reset to 0.

-Of course, this is a simplified example, you probably will never find bug exactly like this.
+Of course, this is a simplified example, you will probably never find bug exactly like this.
 But sometimes developers forget to restore one of many text pieces on the screen.

 ### Dialog action {#dialog_action_after_configuration_change}

 In the next example, a user can choose a pill: red or blue.
-After she clicks the "Choose a pill" button, a dialog appears with possible options.
+After clicking the "Choose a pill" button, a dialog appears with possible options.
 When a user selects a pill,
-her choice is displayed on the screen.
+a chosen option is displayed on the screen.

 <div align='center'>
     <img height='400px' src='https://media.githubusercontent.com/media/VysotskiVadim/VysotskiVadim.github.io/master/assets/qa-guide-lifecycle/pills-choice.gif'>